tljwvf/OOLanguageComparison/LambdaExpressionsClosures.md

         (input-parameters) => { statement; }

- 3. Async Lambdas = These are either Expression Lambdas or Statement Lambdas but also use keywords such as async and await
+ 3. Async Lambdas = These are either Expression Lambdas or Statement Lambdas but also use keywords such as async an
- 4. Lambdas that use Standard Query operators